veith4f/pxeinstall/hostconf/README.md

 PXEinstall - hostconf
 =======================
-Web service that reads yaml file in order to provide parameters to hosts doing os install via PXE and custom ramdisk.
+Web service that reads yml file in order to provide parameters to hosts doing os install via PXE and custom ramdisk.

 Dependencies